By Linda Christensen

 I tell students in the English language arts class I co-teach:

 This year, Tulsa was one of the instances we studied to probe the legacy of racism and wealth inequality.
 To stimulate students’ interest in resurrecting this silenced history, I created a mystery about the night of the invasion of Greenwood.
 I wrote roles for students based on the work of scholars like John Hope Franklin and Scott Ellsworth that gave them each a slice of what happened the night of the “riot.”
-There’s a jumble of events they learn: the arrest of Dick Rowland, a young African American shoe shiner, who allegedly raped Sarah Page, a white elevator operator (later, students learn that authorities dropped all charges); the newspaper article that incited whites and blacks to gather at the courthouse; the assembly of armed black WWI veterans to stop any lynching attempt—26 black men had been lynched in Oklahoma in the previous two decades; the deputizing and arming of whites, many of them KKK members; the internment of blacks; the death of more than 300 African American men, women, and children; the burning and looting of homes and businesses.
+[See and download lesson “Burned Out of Homes and History: Unearthing the Silenced Voices of the Tulsa Race Massacre.”]
+There’s a jumble of events they learn: the arrest of Dick Rowland, a young African American shoe shiner, who allegedly raped Sarah Page, a white elevator operator (later, students learn that authorities dropped all charges); the newspaper article that incited whites and Blacks to gather at the courthouse; the assembly of armed Black WWI veterans to stop any lynching attempt — 26 Black men had been lynched in Oklahoma in the previous two decades; the deputizing and arming of whites, many of them KKK members; the incarceration of Blacks; the death of more than 300 African American men, women, and children; the burning and looting of homes and businesses.

 Because not all white Tulsans shared the racial views of the white rioters, I included roles of a few whites and a recent immigrant from Mexico who provided refuge in the midst of death and chaos.
 I wanted students to understand that even in moments of violence, people stood up and reached across race and class borders to help.

-Our students’ history textbook, History Alive!, is silent about the events of Tulsa, but more significantly, the book fails to help students search for patterns in our nation’s history of race-based dispossession.
-Textbooks like this one help keep students ignorant about the roots of today’s vast wealth inequality between blacks and whites.
+Our students’ history textbook, History Alive!, is silent about the events of Tulsa, but more significantly, the book fails to help students search for patterns in our nation’s history of race-based dispossession and murders.
+Textbooks like this one help keep students ignorant about the roots of today’s vast wealth inequality between Blacks and whites.
 Instead, our students must imagine why African Americans lack wealth: Unwise spending?
-Laziness?
-Ignorance?
 Bad luck?

 In 1997, the Oklahoma legislature authorized a commission to study and prepare an accounting of the “riot.”
 After three and a half years, the commission delivered its report.

-Rather than just reading about the results of the proceedings and the more recent lawsuit initiated in 2003 on behalf of the survivors and their descendants, we asked students to think about what “fair” compensation for the loss might mean.
+Rather than just reading about the results of the proceedings and the more recent lawsuit initiated in 2003 on behalf of the survivors and their descendants, my co-teacher and I asked students to think about what “fair” compensation for the loss might mean.
 We put students in the position of commission members.
 We asked them to determine what, if any, reparations should be made to the riot survivors and their descendants.

 Students made passionate arguments about what should happen.
 Aaron’s was typical: “We can’t change what happened in the past, but we can compensate the offspring for the loss of their property and inheritance.
 At least give the descendants scholarships.”